Confidence is overrated

 "Feeling good", does not increase the probability of being good, plus it doesn't even serve those who have it, so there's no point trying to increase it – Chamorro-Premuzic

 Faked confidence will always backlash.
-People with low self-esteem can go from thinking they are the sh*t to feeling miserable, all after a minor mistake.
-It's kinda' like building a house without a foundation, it won’t create a stable structure.
+People with low self-esteem can go from thinking they are the shit to feeling miserable, all after a minor mistake.
+It's kind of like building a house without a foundation, it won’t create a stable structure.
 Similarly, building up your ego without the foundation of competence and skills can lead to an emotional collapse.

 For those who lack or glut confidence, I challenge you to: